Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

 - System and resource management
   - Provide the resource-manager/system-plugin-API interface to separate deviced-plugin from device management service.
     - The system-plugin-backend-deviced-headed/headless git/package have been added to support the vendor specific code without any changes of device management core.
-  - Separate resourced-plugin including LMK(Low Memory Killer) & CPU boosting stall governors from resource management service.
+  - Separate resourced-plugin including LMK (Low Memory Killer) & CPU boosting stall governors from resource management service.
     - The system-plugin-backend-resourced-generic git/package has been added to include the vendor specific policy according to hardware specification.
   - The light-weighted multi-user csharp-API has been supported.

 - Device and sensor management
-  - Multi-theme function of sound feedback has been supported to change the feedkback theme on runtime in order to provide the advanced user-experience.
+  - Multi-theme function of sound feedback has been supported to change the feedback theme on runtime in order to provide an advanced user experience.
   - Pre suspend-wakeup notifier has been added to reduce the turn on latency of display.

 - OS upgrade